 Given the plethora of connectivity plans in Asia and their trans-regional nature, the future of financing of these projects may well remain in multilateral cooperation partnerships.
 The Multilateral Cooperation Center for Development Finance (MCDF) was set up through a memorandum of understanding between China's Ministry of Finance, the AIIB, ADB, the European Bank for Reconstruction and Development, the European Investment Bank, the New Development Bank, and the World Bank to promote infrastructure and connectivity.
-The MCDF will act as a platform to foster high-quality infrastructure and advocates for a transparent, non-discriminatory, and predictable financing environment, taking into account debt sustainability in mobilising finance.
+The MCDF will act as a platform to foster highquality infrastructure and connectivity for developing countries.
+It multilateralises infrastructure financing and advocates for a transparent, non-discriminatory, and predictable financing environment, taking into account debt sustainability in mobilising finance.
 Information sharing, capacity building, and project preparation are the focus areas of the MCDF.

-Addressing the Financing Gap
+6. Addressing the Financing Gap